pramod1221/website/README.md

 # Pramod Nagaraj updated portfolio website

-Built using Tailwind CSS and Grok AI
+Built using HTML and Tailwind CSS and Grok AI